-Set an eating out budget
+Set an eating-out budget

 For example, you might want to spend $500 a month of your income on eating out, which works out to $125 per week.
 And think about your habits: while some people spend more on eating and drinking with friends after work, others spend more on weekends when work isn’t in the way.

 Also take note of holidays, which can derail your plans if you don’t take those days into account.
 The cost of all that merrymaking can add up.

 Be reasonable and constantly review